amanagrawal0036/AD_Detection_CNN/README.md

 ## Model and Data

-The MRI data used in this study is sourced from the **[Alzheimer's Disease Neuroimaging Initiative (ADNI)](http://adni.loni.usc.edu/)**.
+The MRI data used in this study is sourced from the Alzheimer's Disease Neuroimaging Initiative (ADNI).
 Access to the MRI scans is free, but you must apply for access.

-For consistency with the codebase, organize the MRI scans according to the folder structure specified in `datasets.py`.
-Preprocessing of images was performed using **ANTs** non-linear registration.
+For consistency with the codebase, organize the MRI scans according to the folder structure specified in datasets.py.
+We utilized the preprocessed version of this dataset provided by our supervisor, and the preprocessing of images was performed using ANTs non-linear registration.

 ---